 Human Service Organizations: (Red Cross, United Way, faith-based groups, etc): can help with local needs, demographics, local challenges, partnerships, and sometimes financial assistance.

 Federal Agencies: Many federal agencies deal with transit in a direct or indirect way.
-For example, the FTA, DOT, USDA, and FHWA all provide some information, training, and/or other resources related to transit.
+For example, the FTA, U.S. DOT, USDA, and FHWA all provide information, training, and/or other resources related to transit.

 Put it All Together

 For example, suppose that a law that affects transportation has recently been updated and you need to know how it will impact your transit agency.

 - Formulate a question—“What has changed in the new law?” or “How will the new law affect my transit agency?”

 - Narrow the topic by thinking about where the information might be found.
 For example, was it a federal, state or local law?
 Determining what level of government enacted the law will help narrow down where to look; probably on a federal or state website, and in the appropriate US or State Code Book.

 - Do a broad Internet keyword search to find some preliminary information about new laws that may have been enacted.
 Narrow the search to find the appropriate law.
 If you know the exact law number (such as 49 U.S. Code 5310), search the Internet for that directly.